lanl/LaGriT/README.md

 The make command will compile the libraries and build lagrit.
 Use `make VERBOSE=1` to view compile progress.
 The `lagrit` executable is installed in the `build/` directory.

-Type ./lagrit to make sure the executable is working.
+- Type `./lagrit` to make sure the executable is working.

-On the LaGriT command line prompt, type `test` which will execute a set of commands.
+- On the LaGriT command line type `test` which will execute a set of LaGriT commands.
-Type `finish` to exit.
+- Type `finish` to exit.

 The result will look like:
 ```